hawkfish/duckdb-taco/README.md

     FROM read_parquet('/path/to/file/my_file.parquet');
 ```

-You can then read it by using the Tableau connection window controls.
+You can then access it by using the Tableau Data Source editing controls.

 ## Use Cases